 This website contains the entire texts of the book I wrote on Genesis.
 The book is a “self-published” book by AuthorHouse; it is available through Amazon, Alibris, Barnes & Noble, and AuthorHouse directly, so if you prefer to read actual books rather than computer screens, or if you would like to support what I am doing financially, that option is now available.
 What I say down below, about its un-publish-ability requires that I explain a bit.
 What I say below about the seeming impossibility of normal publishing is still valid.
 I would not have considered self-publishing, and indeed it would have been impractical for me to do so.
 This publishing was made possible through a donation from a patron who believes in the book enough that she was willing to under-write it.
 Obviously I owe her a great deal for providing this opportunity, more than I can say, and I hope the result will not be disappointing for her or anyone who may read it.

 Besides this book on Genesis, I have completed a sequel to this book, one that discusses Moses in the same style and format as this one; at least, it is as nearly complete as I can make it.
 You can find it on Caleb’s Eye II, and use the link in the right hand margin.
 If you find my take on Genesis to be helpful, I hope you will find my take on Moses equally worthwhile.
 I am also currently working on a third book continuing these two and covering Joshua, Judges, Ruth, and the first part of I Samuel.
 These will be posted on Caleb’s Eye III as I can get to them.
 On this site, I will post all miscellaneous poetry and shorter essays I may write.
-On Caleb’s Eye II I am doing a verse by verse discussion of Galatians as well if you would like to join in that.
+On Caleb’s Eye II is my first draft of a verse by verse discussion of Galatians; the final draft will be posted on Caleb’s Eye IV as it is completed.

 This website is what I hope will become a place for on-going Bible study and discussion.
 On the one hand, I have long been writing a commentary/dialogue of/with the Bible.
 My original intent was to get it published by a reputable publishing company as part of pursuing my career goal of being a self-supporting writer.
 I am now convinced that what I am writing is not publishable through the usual channels, for several reasons which I will get to, but may nonetheless be worthwhile reading for some people.
 And since I am hoping that some of you out there will read these posts and be enriched by them, you deserve to know who I am, where I am coming from, and what you can expect if you do decide to read any of this.